Imprinting persistent currents in tunable fermionic rings: ON-DEMAND EXCITATION AND DETECTION OF SUPERCURRENTS

-To measure the winding number, we extend to fermionic superfluids the interferometric technique previously demonstrated for weakly-interacting BECs \cite{Eckel_2014, Corman2014, Mathew2015}.
-Similarly to the self-heterodyne detection in optics, we exploit a central disk condensate as local oscillator to provide a phase reference [Fig.~\ref{Fig2}(a)], and measure the fringe pattern arising after interfering it with the ring during a time-of-flight (TOF) expansion.
+To measure the winding number, we carry over to fermionic superfluids the interferometric technique previously demonstrated for weakly-interacting BECs \cite{Eckel_2014, Corman2014, Mathew2015}.
+In analogy to self-heterodyne detection in optics, we exploit a central disk condensate as local oscillator to provide a constant phase reference [Fig.~\ref{Fig2}(a)], and observe the fringe pattern arising after interfering it with the ring during a time-of-flight (TOF) expansion.
 In the strongly interacting regime, the resulting interference is detected after having tuned $a$ to adiabatically transfer the superfluid into a molecular BEC.
-When the superfluid ring is prepared at rest (see Appendix A for the detailed procedure), the interferogram displays fringes arranged as concentric rings [Fig.~\ref{Fig2}(d)], revealing an azimuthally uniform phase difference between the two condensates.
-On the other hand, when a state at finite $w$ is excited in the ring, the interferogram changes into a spiral pattern of the fringes [Fig.~\ref{Fig2}(e,f)], reflecting the linear trend of the phase around the ring.
-In particular, the spiral direction indicates the sign of the winding number $w$, while the number of arms yields its magnitude \cite{Eckel_2014}.
-The high resolution of the obtained interferograms allows to extract local information on the relative phase $\phi$ between the ring and the disk condensates \cite{Corman2014}.
+When the superfluid ring is prepared at rest (see Appendix A for further details), the interferogram displays fringes arranged as concentric rings [Fig.~\ref{Fig2}(d)], revealing an azimuthally uniform phase difference between the two condensates.
+On the other hand, when a state with finite $w$ is excited in the ring, the interferogram changes into a spiral fringe pattern [Fig.~\ref{Fig2}(e,f)], reflecting the linear trend of the wavefunction phase around the ring.
+In particular, the spiral direction discloses the sign of the winding number $w$, while the number of arms measures its magnitude \cite{Eckel_2014}.
+The interferometric detection allows us to quantitatively access the circulation of fermionic superfluid rings, which so far has been probed only by detecting the presence of vortices after a TOF expansion \cite{Cai2021}.
+Moreover, the high resolution of the obtained interferograms allows us to extract local information on the relative phase $\phi$ between the ring and the disk condensates \cite{Corman2014}.
 By switching from cartesian to polar coordinates [Fig.~\ref{Fig2}(g-i), bottom] and performing a sinusoidal fit on each azimuthal slice of the interferogram \cite{SM}, we obtain a $\phi-\theta$ curve [Fig.~\ref{Fig2}(g-i), top] whose slope measures the winding number.
-The local imaging of the superfluid-ring phase provides an unparalleled resource for future investigations, especially with tightly confined rings.
-For example, one could investigate the evolution of the local phase and its fluctuations around the ring when perturbations are added \cite{Eckel_2014, Mathew2015}, when multiple rings are coupled together \cite{Perez2021, Bland2020, Pelegri2019}, or look for phase dislocations that are expected to characterize the interferograms acquired in the strongly interacting regime \cite{Pecci2021}.
+The local imaging of the superfluid-ring azimuthal phase provides an unparalleled resource for future investigations, especially in tightly confined rings.
+For example, one could investigate the local phase evolution and its fluctuations around the ring when perturbations are added \cite{Eckel_2014, Mathew2015}, when multiple rings are coupled together \cite{Perez2021, Bland2020, Pelegri2019}, or look for phase dislocations which are expected to characterize the interferograms acquired in the strongly interacting regime \cite{Pecci2021}.